bbyars/mountebank/CONTRIBUTING.md

 as possible.
 Secondly, I'd like contributions to follow the design vision of mountebank.
 Unfortunately, those two goals can conflict, especially when you're just getting started and don't understand the design vision or coding standards.
 I hope this document helps, and feel free to make a pull request to improve it!
+If you have any questions, I am more than happy to help at brandon.byars@gmail.com, and I am open to any all suggestions on how to make code contributions as rewarding an experience as possible.

 ## Designing mountebank

-The code in mountebank is now a few years old, and maintaining consistency of design vision is key to keeping the code maintainable.
+The code in mountebank is now a few years old, and maintaining consistency of design vision is key to keeping it maintainable.
 The following describe key concepts:

 ### API changes

 I consider the REST API the public API from a semantic versioning standpoint, and I aspire never to have to release a v2 of mountebank.
-In my opinion, the API is more important than the code behind it; we can fix the code, but we can't change the API once it's been documented.
+In my opinion, *the API is more important than the code behind it*; we can fix the code, but we can't change the API once it's been documented.
 Therefore, expect more scrutiny for API changes, and don't be offended if I recommend some changes.
+I often agonize over the names in the API, and use tests to help me play with ideas.

 Before API changes can be released, the documentation and [contract page](http://www.mbtest.org/docs/api/contracts) need to be updated.
+The contract page is, I hope, friendly for users, but a bit unfriendly for maintainers.
+I'd love help fixing that.

 ### Protocol Agnosticism

-Most of mountebank is protocol-agnostic, and I consider this a key design concern.
+Most of mountebank is protocol-agnostic, and I consider central to its design.
 In general, every file outside fo the protocol folders (http, tcp, etc) should _not_ reference any of the request or response fields (like http bodies).
 Instead, they should accept generic object structures and deal with them appropriately.
-This includes much of the core logic in mountebank, including predicates, behaviors, and response resolution.
+This includes all of the core logic in mountebank, including predicates, behaviors, and response resolution.
 To help myself maintain that mentality, I often write unit tests that use a different request or response structure than any of the existing protocols.
-This approach both makes it easier to add protocols in the future and ensures that the logic will work for existing protocols.
+This approach makes it easier to add protocols in the future and ensures that the logic will work for existing protocols.

 I aim in a [future version](https://github.com/bbyars/mountebank/issues/174) to completely separate